esling/esling.github.io/_pages/atiam-fundamentals.md

 ### Questions

-All the questions are already detailed inside the code provided in the `atiam-fpa.py` script, but we recall them here to help you out and also provide an indicative grading system for each.
+All the questions are already detailed inside the code provided in the `atiam-fpa.py` script, but we recall them here and also provide an indicative grading value for each.
+Remember that if you have trouble implementing it, you can at least provide a commented answer as to how you would approach the solution.

 **(3 pts) - Q-1.1** Implement the Needleman-Wunsch (NW) algorithm.